Numbzin/Project-JJK/README.md

 # Project-JJK
 a small project about some jujutsu kaisen characters. xD

+Soon I'll add more things, some effects, to make it more beautiful...
+I'll make some images too

 # I did it by following a live on YouTube, from the channel "Devs em Dobro"

 link video: